tubiana/screening_protocol/README.md

 ## 4. Pocket idenditication (optional)
-To identify the pocket, the best option (I think) is to use fpocket (https://bioserv.rpbs.univ-paris-diderot.fr/services/fpocket/).
+To identify the pocket, the best option (I think) is to use fpocket (https://bioserv.rpbs.univ-paris-diderot.fr/services/fpocket/ or https://durrantlab.pitt.edu/fpocketweb/).
 Per default, you can submit a pdb file and look at the possible pocket.
 There is a druguability score from 0 to 1 that can be used to find hypothetical droguable pockets.